Champaign County Treasurer

-Listed on the back of each tax bill is a box with contact information for the offices of the County Clerk, Treasurer, Supervisor of Assessments and Board of Review.
+Listed on the back of each tax bill is a box with contact information for the offices of the County Clerk, Collector, Supervisor of Assessments and Board of Review.
 Also listed is the responsibility each office has for the information on your tax bill.
 Please call the appropriate office with any questions.

 - Why does the County charge a processing fee on credit card

 The processing fee is not charged by the County.
 The fees that are charged to the cardholder are given to the vendor that is processing the payment on behalf of the